Why you'll need ID to vote in the General Election and where to get it from: possibly for free!

 When applying for a Voter Authority Certificate, you will need to provide your:

-If you don't know your National Insurance number or don't have one
+What if you don't know your National Insurance number or don't have one?

 You can find your National Insurance number on:

-You can also view your National Insurance number online on the Gov.UK website where you can also download a form to have your number sent to you, which will normally take about 15 working days.
-You cant get your number over the phone.
+You can also view your National Insurance number online on the Gov.UK website, where you can also download a form to have your number sent to you.
+This will normally take about 15 working days.
+You can't get your number over the phone.

-You will need to provide other forms of proof of identity, such as a birth certificate, bank statement and utility bill.
+You must provide other forms of proof of identity, such as a birth certificate, bank statement and utility bill.
 Your local council will contact you to arrange this.

 Providing a photograph

 You will need to submit a photo with your application.
-The requirements for the photo are similar to the requirements for a passport photo.
-If you need help taking a photo, then your local council will be able to do this for you.
+The requirements for the photo are similar to those for a passport photo.
+If you need help taking a photo, your local council can do this for you.